dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-02/2024-02-02/readme.md

 ## Core

 * [**Christopher Schnick** shared a video](https://twitter.com/crschnick/status/1752252092029251610): "The JavaFX 22 platform preferences API in action.
 You can now query and observe the system color schemes..
+* In the openjfx-dev mailinglist, **Johan Vos** shared the following message: "I created a [branch in the jfx-sandbox repository](https://github.com/openjdk/jfx-sandbox/tree/johanvos-headless) for experimenting with a headless glass platform.
+This addresses [JDK-8324941](https://bugs.openjdk.org/browse/JDK-8324941) where I suggest a POC for a Headless platform.
+There are a number of use cases for this, including:
+  * Applications that require JavaFX rendering without presenting this to a window (and instead send it to a printer for example).
+  * Running tests without requiring a window manager."

 ## Applications